Features

 3. No Lease Agreement in Place

 There is no need for a lease agreement.
 You have your house rules and Airbnb also has its set of rules to help protect hosts.
 This means that if a guest breaks your house rules, you can reach out to Airbnb immediately instead of having to enter a long-drawn-out legal matter.
+You can also opt for a vacation rental agreement for added protection.

 4. Protection for Hosts (Airbnb Host Guarantee)